imrehorvath/avrdis/README.md

 # avrdis
 AVR Disassembler for the 8-bit AVRs.

-It generates AVRASM assembly source out of the ihex file provided.
+Generates AVRASM assembly source out of the input file provided.
 Alternatively, it generates the listing with the word addressess and instruction words along with the assembly source.
 Output is written to stdout.
 In case of a successful run, the exit status is 0.
-Otherwise it is 1.
+Otherwise it's 1.
 Error messages are written to stderr.

-## Design and Implementation considerations
+## Design- and Implementation considerations

 - Maximum portability.
-It is written in C and uses libc only, no extra libraries needed.
+Written in C and uses libc only, no extra libraries needed.
-- Simple, straightforward structure of project with only a few modules.
-- Loosely coupled modules make it is easy to add new input format parsers without touching other parts.
+- Loosley coupled modular design, with clearly separated parts makes it easy to extend with new input format parsers without touching other parts.

-## Suggested Use Case
+## Tipical Use Case

-When you have an 8-bit AVR microcontroller with an unlocked flash and you want to tinker with the code but you do not have the source.
+You have an unlocked 8-bit AVR microcontroller, and you want to tinker with the code but you don't have the source code.

 ## Workflow